TOWS Matrix Definition

-The TOWS matrix (Threats-Opportunities-Weaknesses-Strengths) also referred to as SWOT Analysis.
-The threats, opportunities, strengths & weaknesses involved in a business venture, project or any other situation that needs a decision, are evaluated with the help of strategic planning tool of TOWS matrix analysis.
+The TOWS matrix analysis (Threats-Opportunities-Weaknesses-Strengths) also known as SWOT Analysis.
+We may also call the TOWS matrix, TOWS Analysis.
+It is the abbreviation of threats, opportunities, strengths & weaknesses involved in a business venture, project or any other situation that needs a decision, are evaluated with the help of strategic planning tool of TOWS matrix analysis.

 For the purpose of formulation of strategy, TOWS analysis is an important tool.
 Four kinds of strategies are developed by the managers with the help of matching tool of (Threats-Opportunities-Weaknesses-Strengths) TOWS matrix of marketing.
 On the basis of this analysis, you may easily develop a successful strategies for your business after seeing and analyzing your competitors deeply.